nextgis/docs_toolbox/source/ngw_contribution_activity.rst

 Get user activity report for a resource from the NextGIS Web server.

+Works for one of the following resource types:

+* vector layer - you'll get user activity for a particular layer;
+* resource group - all versioned vector layers within this group are analyzed;
+* Web Map - all versioned layers added to the map are analyzed.

 Inputs:

 * NGW URL - Web GIS address (e.g., https://demo.nextgis.com);